Slavery at American colleges and universities: Thomas Jefferson

 The University of Virginia's founder, Thomas Jefferson enslaved more than 600 African American people during his lifetime.
 Most historians believe that after the death of his wife Martha, Jefferson had a decades-long relationship with her half-sister, Sally Hemings, a slave at his plantation, Monticello.
 According to DNA evidence from surviving descendants and oral history, Jefferson probably fathered at least six children with Hemings, including four that survived to adulthood.
 Many argue that given her position, Hemings was not able to consent to sexual contact, making Jefferson's actions rape.

 When establishing the University of Virginia Jefferson's vision was that it would be an institution to protect against the abolitionists of the North.
 Jefferson's own slaves were involved in the construction of the university.

 Memorial to Enslaved Laborers

 In 2020, the university completed the construction of its Memorial to Enslaved Laborers.
 Designed by Höweler+Yoon, the memorial honors the community of enslaved African American laborers that constructed and facilitated the operation of the university.

-College of William and Mary
+College of William & Mary

-The College of William & Mary benefitted from enslaved labor from its inception in 1693 until the Emancipation Proclamation made slavery illegal in 1863.
+The College of William & Mary, founded in 1693, benefited from enslaved labor from its inception in 1693 until the Emancipation Proclamation made slavery illegal in 1863.
 An academic inquiry into its slavery history, the Lemon Project, is underway.

 Between 1760 and 1765, the Prince George House may have been used by English philanthropists, the Associates of Dr. Bray (named for Thomas Bray), to Christianize and educate local enslaved and free black children.
 Adam and Fanny, two children who were enslaved by William & Mary, attended the school at its second location, assumed to have been on Capitol Landing Road in Williamsburg.